 One of the most important aspects of the protection of personal financial data is their maintenance and their storage time in the individual's reference file by the controllers.
 The directive 95/46/EC as well as the text of Greek and French law about the protection of personal data, remind the principle that a data's processing can last for a period during which the controller intends to carry out data processing or maintain the file (article 6 section e of laws 2472/1997 and 2004-801).
-According to the 95/46/EC Directive, art.
-2 d, controller shall mean the natural or legal person, public authority, agency or any other body which alone or jointly with others determines the purposes and means of the processing of personal data; where the purposes and means of processing are determined by national or Community laws or regulations, the controller or the specific criteria for his nomination may be designated by national or Community law.

-Of course, it is another matter, if historic, statistical or scientific reasons lengthen the personal data's storage time, because of the fact that these data aren't related to a particular subject.
-The nature of the economic personal data, signals it's duration in the reference file.
-That means for example, that according to the article 3 of the recent law 3816/2010 in Tiresias' system the bounced checks' and unpaid bills of exchange are stored for two years, the liquidation auction announcements' and the confiscations and seizures' are stored for four years, the bankruptcies are stored for ten years and at the same time Mortgages, Prenotations of Mortgages, conversions of prenotations to mortgages' storage time expires when these are wiped out.
+Of course, it is another matter, if historic, statistical or scientific reasons lengthen the personal data's storage time, in condition that these data aren't related to a particular subject.
+The nature of the personal financial data signals it's duration in the reference file.
+That means for example, that according to the article 3 of the recent law 3816/2010 in Tiresias' system the bounced checks' and unpaid bills of exchange are stored for two years, the liquidation auction announcements and the confiscations and seizures are stored for four years, the bankruptcies are stored for ten years and at the same time Mortgages, Prenotations of Mortgages, conversions of prenotations to mortgages' storage time expires when these are wiped out.

 Similarly, in French interbanking information system if the debt commission finds that a debtor's situation is permanently impaired, it may direct the case towards personal bankruptcy proceedings, which are recorded in the FICP for eight years (L 332-11 Consumer Protection Code).
 Moreover, once debtors have fully repaid creditors named in mutually-agreed or court-ordered measures, these work-outs must be deleted from the database immediately.
 With the exception of the partial cancellation of debts, personal recovery procedures and personal bankruptcy measures can be rescinded at any time, provided that the debtor supplies proof of full payment of the sums due from each of the creditors concerned.
-According to the Cnil's recent position, the storage time has to be reduced for certain categories of data (data concerning overindebtedness), from ten to eight years.
+According to the Cnil's recent position, the storage time has to be reduced for certain categories of data (data concerning over indebtedness), from ten to eight years [20].